MShalom22/WorldMap/README.md

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+To get more help on the Angular CLI use `ng help` or go check out the Angular CLI Overview and Command Reference page.

+## Contribution

+Feel free to fork the repository and submit pull requests with improvements.
+If you have suggestions or issues, please open an issue ticket.